Skip to content

 In reality either son or daughter can do either work, math or story telling, fabulously if we develop a exploring mindset, a growth mindset.

-A growth mindset teaches us how to pinpoint our identity when we are unsuccessful because it is so easy to spot who we are when we are successful.
+A growth mindset teaches us how to pinpoint our hidden identity when we are unsuccessful because it is so easy to spot who we are when we are successful.

-We must be able to give a specific and precise answer for it and most importantly we must teach this phenomenon to our kids.
+We must be able to give a specific and precise answer for it and, most importantly, we must teach this phenomenon to our kids.

 If we answer this question properly then only we nurture our mindset in a positive direction, and teach others to do the same.